Languages of Malaysia: English

 The Malaysia Agreement, provided for the continued use of English in Sabah and Sarawak for any official purpose.
 Under article 161(3) of the constitution, federal legislation affecting the use of English in Sabah and Sarawak would not become law in these states unless approved by their respective legislative assemblies.
-Sarawak has not adopted the National Language Act; meanwhile Sabah has amended its constitution to provide for Malay as "the official language of the state cabinet and assembly".
+Sarawak has not adopted the National Language Act as of 2023; meanwhile Sabah amended its constitution in 1973 to provide for Malay as "the official language of the state cabinet and assembly", and passed the National Language (Application) Enactment 1973 which approved the adoption of National Language Act in Sabah.

 English was the predominant language in government until 1969.
 There is significant tension regarding the status and usage of English in the country, as the language is seen both as a historical colonial imposition and as a crucial skill for academic achievement and global business.
 English served as the medium of instruction for Maths and Sciences in all public schools per the PPSMI policy, but reverted to Bahasa Malaysia in national schools and mother-tongue languages in 2012.
 The Parent Action Group for Education and former Prime Minister Mahathir Mohamad has called for science and maths to be taught in English again.

 The English language is an important aspect of the legal system in the country.
 The law of Malaysia is commonly taught and read in English, as the unwritten laws of Malaysia continues to be partially derived from pre-1957 English common law, which is a legacy of past British colonisation of the constituents forming Malaysia.
 In addition, authoritative versions of constitutional law and statutory law (written laws of Malaysia) are continuously available in both Malay and English.